maximz/genetools/README.md

 make regen-test-data

 # run tests locally
-# this is done in a debian-based docker image to ensure image style matches what travis CI will produce
+# this is done in a debian-based docker image to ensure image style matches what Github Actions CI will produce
 make build-docker-test-image # whenever requirements_dev.txt change
 make test